We are a beloved community, committed to living out God's call to love, justice, and liberation.

 Reverend David Gerth- Faith Formation

-Deacon Kristian Blackmon - Community Ministries
+Deacon Kristian Blackmon - Partnerships & Outreach

-Deacon Thomas Payton – Community Ministries
+Deacon Thomas Payton – Partnerships & Outreach

-Deacon Vicki Swyers – Congregational Care
+Deacon Vicki Swyers – Care

-Deacon Heidi Payton – Congregational Care
+Deacon Heidi Payton – Care

 ST. JOHN’S EVANGELICAL CEMETERY ASSOCIATION BOARD MEMBERS